Alister Jack: Secretary of State for Scotland

 Jack was appointed as Secretary of State for Scotland by Boris Johnson on 24 July 2019.
 Jack was the first MP of the 2017 intake to join the Cabinet.

 At the 2019 general election, Jack was re-elected as MP for Dumfries and Galloway with an increased vote share of 44.1% and a decreased majority of 1,805.

 He was reappointed to the Truss ministry in September 2022.

 On 10 September 2022, Jack attended the Accession Council and Principal Proclamation for His Majesty King Charles III at St James's Palace, London.
 Jack signed the Official Proclamation and witnessed His Majesty's Oath relating to the security of the Church of Scotland.

 On 15 September 2022, as a member of the Royal Company of Archers, Jack and fellow Cabinet Minister Ben Wallace stood vigil at Queen Elizabeth II's coffin.

 On 17 January 2023, Jack exercised the Section 35 power granted to him as Secretary of State for Scotland in the 1998 Scotland Act and stopped the Scottish Government's Gender Recognition Reform Bill from proceeding to Royal Assent.

 On 17 May 2023, he announced he would stand down at the 2024 general election.

 Appearing at the COVID-19 Inquiry in Edinburgh on 1 February 2024, Jack was asked about Nicola Sturgeon's testimony, where she became emotional, that she was able to put aside her views on Scottish independence when making decisions during the pandemic.
 He dismissed this and responded that he did not believe her.
 Jack went on to remark that Nicola Sturgeon "could cry from one eye if she wanted to".

 House of Lords

 In April 2025, Jack was nominated for a life peerage as part of the 2024 Prime Minister's Resignation Honours.
 He was created as Baron Jack of Courance, of Courance in the County of Dumfriesshire on 9 May 2025 and took his seat in the House of Lords three days later.

+On 27 January 2026, Jack was appointed to the UK Parliament’s Joint Committee on the National Security Strategy.